 Staff management in the College is undertaken through the line manager structure as indicated on Figure 9 below.
 Direct line managers meet with their reports on a regular basis both formally and informally.
-The Course Directors and Mangers including the College Director and assistant College Director (the CDM) meet monthly.
+The Programme Directors and Mangers including the College Director and Assistant College Director (the College executive committee) meet monthly.
 This meeting forum has a standard agenda covering strategic and operational matters and formal minutes are kept.
 As detailed in Section 1 the College Director reports into executive management and Board in SMH through regular meetings.